The West Mesa Murders burial site

 Lorenzo Montoya is also considered by many to be a strong suspect in the West Mesa murders.
 However, judging by recent interviews, it seems as though the authorities have grown less confident that he was involved.

-In December of 2006, the 39-year-old contacted an escort named Shericka Hill, whose ad he had seen listed on the back of a local magazine.
+In December 2006, the 39-year-old contacted an escort named Shericka Hill, whose ad he had seen listed on the back of a local magazine.
 The pair met in person during the early hours of December 17th, 2006, and agreed to rendezvous at Montoya's trailer on Blake Road.

 Hill showed up at the mobile home shortly afterwards.
 However, unbeknownst to Montoyo, she was driven to the trailer park by her pimp and boyfriend, Federick Williams.